FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: FocalCodec

 which represents an \(L\)-dimensional hypercube projected onto a unit hypersphere.
 The codebook size is determined by the latent representation dimension $L$ as $\lvert \mathcal{C} \rvert = 2^L$.
 For example, latent representations of dimension 13 correspond to a codebook size of 8192.
 The quantization process consists of two steps.
 First, the input vector $\mathbf{v}$ of dimension $L$ is normalized to lie on the unit hypersphere:

 Second, binary quantization with a normalization factor of $\sqrt{L}$ is applied independently to each dimension of \(\mathbf{u}\):

 where \(\mathrm{sign}(\cdot)\) denotes the sign function, with \(\mathrm{sign}(0)\) remapped to 1 to ensure the output always lies on the hypersphere.
 To make the quantization differentiable, we use the straight-through estimator~\cite{bengio2013ste}.
 BSQ offers several advantages over traditional quantization methods.
 First, the parameter-free implicit codebook is lightweight and computationally efficient.
-Second, empirical evidence~\cite{zhao2024bsq} shows that the binary quantization bottleneck encourages high codebook utilization, even for large values of $L$.
+Second, empirical evidence~\cite{zhao2024bsq} shows that the binary quantization bottleneck encourages high codebook utilization, even for large values of $L$, outperforming other lookup-free methods such as finite scalar quantization (FSQ)~\cite{mentzer2024finite}.
 Third, the quantization error is bounded, resulting in faster convergence compared to vanilla LFQ, which does not normalize the representations.
 Finally, tying the codebook size to the latent dimension helps prevent performance degradation in downstream generative models when using larger codebooks~\cite{yu2024lfq}.

 \paragraph{Decompressor.} The decompressor reconstructs the encoder continuous representations from the quantizer output.
 It closely mirrors the structure of the compressor, with the downscaling layers replaced by upscaling layers.